-The primary reasons for a lack of integrity and absence of ethical guideposts in the church concerning gossip and backbiting are interrelated and (thankfully) correctable.
+The primary reasons for the absence of ethical guideposts in the church concerning gossip and backbiting are interrelated and (thankfully) correctable.

 (1) A seeker-sensitive approach to preaching and teaching has led to a diminished diet of healthy biblical doctrine.
 Although some would suggest that preaching difficult doctrines will be a hindrance to church growth, I am prepared to argue that a spiritual anemic church will potentially devour its own (and destroy any hope of healthy church growth).
 Doctrinally-rich teaching and preaching is neither a turn-off nor hindrance to unbelievers hearing the gospel.
 On the contrary, it is more likely that the boring preacher’s mundane lecture, filled with quotes from dead theologians and archaic expressions, is the reason people aren’t interested in robust theological discussion.
 Moreover, it may be the (narcissistic) preacher’s desire to be famous and adored that hinders him from teaching hard truths.
 Either way, truth is not the problem, preachers are!